-We have no operating history and there is no assurance that we will be able to successfully achieve our investment objectives.
+We have a limited operating history and there is no assurance that we will be able to successfully achieve our investment objectives.

-We are a newly formed entity with no operating history and may not be able to achieve our investment objectives.
-As of December 31, 2017, we have not made any investments in real estate or otherwise and do not own any properties or have any operations or financing sources.
+We are a newly formed entity with a limited operating history and may not be able to achieve our investment objectives.
+As of December 31, 2018, we had not made any investments in real estate or otherwise and do not own any properties.
 There is no assurance that the past experiences of affiliates of the Advisor will be sufficient to allow us to successfully achieve our investment objectives.
 As a result, an investment in our shares of common stock may entail more risk than the shares of common stock of a REIT with a substantial operating history.

-We have not made any investments to date and our stockholders do not have the opportunity to evaluate our future investments before we make them, which makes an investment in our common stock more speculative.
+Our stockholders do not have the opportunity to evaluate our future investments before we make them, which makes an investment in our common stock more speculative.

-To date, we have not made any investments and are not able to provide any information relating to the merits of any specific properties or real estate-related securities that we may acquire, except for investments that may be described in the prospectus related to the Offering or its supplements or in other filings with the SEC.
+We have not yet identified all of the investments that we may make, and thus, we are not able to provide any information relating to any future properties or real estate-related securities that we may acquire.
 We will seek to invest substantially all of the net offering proceeds from the Offering, after the payment of fees and expenses, in the acquisition of or investment in interests in properties, real estate-related debt and real estate-related securities.
 However, because investors are unable to evaluate the economic merit of our future investments before we make them, investors will have to rely entirely on the ability of the Advisor to select suitable and successful investment opportunities.
 Furthermore, the Advisor has broad discretion in selecting the types of properties we will invest in and the tenants of those properties, and investors will not have the opportunity to evaluate potential investments.
 These factors increase the risk that an investment in our common stock may not generate returns comparable to other real estate investment alternatives.